 The 2870 Multiplexer Channel provides for attachment of a wide range of low- to medium-speed I/O control units and associated devices.
-One 2870 can be attached to the Model 195, furnishing up to 196 subchannels, including four optional selector subchannels.
-If no 2860 is attached, the first selector subchannel feature is required on the 2870.

 The basic 2870 Multiplexer Channel with 192 subchannels can attach eight control units and can address 192 I/O devices.
-The basic multiplexer channel can operate several multiplexmode I/O devices concurrently or a single burst-mode device.
+The basic multiplexer channel can operate several multiplex-mode I/O devices concurrently or a single burst-mode device.